jinheeyi/Workshop-task-0/README.md

 # workshop_1_

-* after the first class of thsi course, I decided to focus on exploring new shapes, such as stars and polygons, to keep the process straightforward, and experience.
+* after the first class of this course, I decided to focus on exploring new shapes, such as stars and polygons, to keep the process straightforward, and experience.
 * to achieving this, I researched coding techniques for creating star shape and referred to the resources available on the p5.ja website ([https://p5js.org/reference/])

 ## testing